Botzaris station

 Botzaris ([bɔtsaʁis]) is a station on Line 7bis of the Paris Métro.
-Located in the 19th arrondissement, it was named after Markos Botsaris, a hero of the Greek War of Independence.
-East of this station, line 7bis becomes a unidirectional loop.
+Located in the 19th arrondissement, it was named after Markos Botsaris, a Souliot chieftain, general of the Greek revolutionary army and hero of the Greek War of Independence.

 History

 The station opened on 18 January 1911 as part of a branch of line 7 from Louis Blanc to Pré-Saint-Gervais, 18 days after the commissioning of the first section of line 7 between Opéra and Porte de la Villette due to difficulties during its construction.
 As the station is built in a backfilled quarry, it was constructed with arches over each of the tracks to strengthen the station box.
 On 3 December 1967 this branch was separated from line 7, becoming line 7bis.

 As part of the "Un métro + beau" programme by the RATP, the station was renovated and modernised on 25 April 2003.

 On 12 February 2016, the Guimard entrance on rue Botzaris was listed as a historical monument.